Mateusr337/roadmap-backend/estep 1: internet.md

 - The TDL server response, the IP server with domain "[anything.com](http://anything.com/)"
 - The recursive resolver sends a request to names server
 - The resolver response web user request with the IP address the initial domain

+## What is a domain name?

+It is the friendly human name and represent an IP address.

+**Overview (steps):**

+- user sends to request to browser
+- browser send DNS request with domain name (friendly human name)
+- DNS response IP page address
+- Redirect to user’s requested page

+**Example** ⇒ **“one.two.com”**: one (SLD - label 2), two (SLD - label 1), com (TDL).

+**TDL**: This part can inform some usability of this resource, for example ".gov" only government pages can use this one.

+**SLD/ labels**: can have many subdomains, but is not necessary, is required just one main Domain.

+## **What is the difference between a domain name and a URL?**

+A uniform resource locator (URL), sometimes called a web address, contains the domain name of a site as well as other information, including the protocol and the path.
+For example, in the URL ‘https://cloudflare.com/learning/’, ‘cloudflare.com’ is the domain name, while ‘https://www.cloudflare.com/learning/ssl/what-is-https’ is the protocol and ‘/learning/’ is the path to a specific page on the website.